MihaiAC/learning-react/learning_react/react_notes/React.md

 Can alter old state, internally RTK uses immer to translate into immutable code. configureStore replaces createStore, makes it easier to combine reducers. slice.actions -> calling them with dispatch wraps arguments automatically in an action object, with a type and a payload.

+Reducers must be pure, side-effect free.
+How to update components and run async tasks?
+- Inside the components with useEffect.
+- Inside "action creators".